Young Indigenous rugby players showcase skills at...

 The undeveloped coal project is located 30km south-east of Moranbah, in Queensland’s well-established Bowen Basin.

 The Project is subject to the Queensland Government’s comprehensive mine approvals process.
 If approved it will involve the construction of a new open-cut coal mine in an established coal basin, a coal processing plant and a rail loop to connect with the existing Bowen Basin coal rail network.
-At full capacity the mine is targeting run-of-mine (ROM) production of 15 million tonnes per annum of predominantly high quality coking coal, providing a boost to local communities and returning millions in royalties to the Queensland economy each year.
+At full capacity the mine is targeting run-of-mine (ROM) production of up to 15 million tonnes per annum of predominantly high quality coking coal, providing a boost to local communities and returning millions in royalties to the Queensland economy each year.

 The high-quality, large scale project is well-placed to key infrastructure with rail running through the tenement and potential to access three key port terminals.